Ōgi logo Ōgi

 Promoted Bishop

-Promoted Bishop movement
+Promoted Bishop movements

 Promoted Bishop